 I was actually thinking about making a meatball sandwich or fried meatball croquettes.
 But my initial plan turned into a rich and savory meal soup.

-If you haven’t got any leftover cooked meatballs you can make some fresh ones from scratch and let them cook and poach in the Italian tomato meatball soup right in the end.
-Feel free to add dry pasta instead of cooked pasta as well!
+If you haven’t got any leftover cooked meatballs, you can make some fresh ones from scratch and then let them cook and poach in the soup right in the end.
+Feel free to also add dry pasta instead of cooked pasta!